naromero77/ACC2OMP/README.md

 - OpenACC async is not handled properly because of fundamental differences between OpenACC and OpenMP
 - Only handles Fortran
 - Search string tokens are case dependent
-- Lack of proper handling of line indentation
 - No unit tests
 - No enforcement of PEP8 formating on source code